-Optical Zoom and Digital Zoom Switch Point
+■ Optical Zoom and Digital Zoom Switch Point

-If you hold down the [[]] side of the zoom button in step 2 of the above procedure, the zoom operation will stop when the optical zoom factor reaches its maximum.
-Momentarily releasing the zoom button and then holding down its [[]] side will switch to digital zoom, which you can use to set an even higher zoom factor.
+If you hold the zoom controller towards [[4]] in step 2 of the above procedure, the zoom operation will stop when the optical zoom factor reaches its maximum.
+Momentarily releasing the zoom controller and then holding it again towards [[4]] will switch to digital zoom, which you can use to set an even higher zoom factor.